novaprova/novaprova/doc/manual/porting.rst

 the process, and ``true`` on success.
 Modern C runtime libraries will store the commandline argument vector values passed to ``main()`` in global variables in the C library before calling ``main()``.
-This method retrieves those values so that Novaprova can use them when forking itself to run Valgrind.
+This method retrieves those values so that NovaProva can use them when forking itself to run Valgrind.
 Because no standard or convention describes these variables, their names are platform specific; it is also possible on some platforms that no such variables might exist and the argument vector might need to be deduced by looking in the kernel